nl5887/upscale/README.md

 - load is balanced through the hosts and containers
 - containers are started by the host

+## Contribute
+Yes!
+We've got a lot of work to do, so all contributions are highly appreciated.

 ## Runtimes:
 Runtimes are located in the data/runtimes directory.
 These are yaml configurations, and can be easily added.
 - PHP 5.3